 Why can't I find my spider anywhere on this website?

-Since the focus of this guide is on the spiders of South-east Queensland, your spider may not be included on this website because is is not found in or near South-east Queensland.
-The creator of this site has not yet managed to obtain photographs of all Australian spider species, some of which have not yet even been formally described or assigned a scientific name.
+Since the focus of this guide is on the spiders of South-east Queensland, your spider may not be included on this website because is not found in or near South-east Queensland.
+In addition, the creator of this site has not yet managed to obtain photographs of all Australian spider species, some of which have not yet even been formally described or assigned a scientific name.

 Why is it that in a number of cases different species have been given the same common name?

 This may be true when several species have very similar appearance and behavioural characteristics and the common name given to them is based on those characteristics.
 For example, all species that are called trapdoor spiders live in a burrow with a door at the entrance.
 On the other hand some other spiders, including mouse and wolf spiders, also tend to close off their burrows with a door, but these are not normally called trapdoor spiders.

 I think I have just found a spider that is not already on this website.
 What should I do now?

 The author would be pleased to look at any photographs you can take of it and attempt to provide a scientific name for it.
 If in fact that species is not yet on the website the photos of it may be added to the site as soon as possible but ONLY with the permission of the person who took them.
 Whenever this happens the photographer's name is always shown on the photo and copyright for it remains with them so the photo may not be used by any other person, including the creator of this site, for any other purpose without their further permission.